 PREVIOUS: NT (#2)

-SITE: The Positive Power of Negative Thinking (balancing perspectives)
+SITE: The Positive Power of Negative Thinking (balancing view)

 This relentless unrealistic NT about our body is a substitute (defense) for not feeling the huge backlog of hidden painful emotions we’ve had bury to survive.
 And long-term, it harms our immune system (Psycho-Neuro-Immunology).

-TRUE – On the other hand, many ACoAs suffer from real physical problems, for several reasons:
+TRUE – On the other hand, many ACoAs suffer from real physical problems, FROM:

 • being under constant emotional, mental & spiritual stress as kids, plus physical/sexual abuse, which later creates medical conditions